atamalu/Data-Science-Exercises/DSE_n_sum.md

 ## Introduction

 This exercise is typically solved using Hashmaps.
-However, there is no native support for these in R. So here are some workarounds from scratch
+However, there is no native support for these in R. So here are some workarounds from scratch.

 ## Problem